Codium-ai/codiumai-vscode-release/README.md

 #### Code suggestions

-Our TestGPT model can find some insights about your code and suggests some modifications that you can apply to your code (to improve performance, correctness, and more).
+Our TestGPT model can find some insights about your code and suggests some modifications you can apply to your code (to improve performance, correctness, and more).
 Click on the `Code Suggestions` tab and find out:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/CodeSuggestions.png)

-Choose the suggestion you want to apply, and merge them to your code:
+Choose the suggestion you want to apply, and merge them into your code:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/MergeSuggestions.png)